hoodiehq/hoodie/docs/about/hoodie-concepts.rst

-accept that screens now come in all shapes and sizes, **we'll have to learn that connections can be present or absent, fast or slow, steady or intermittent, free or expensive…** We reacted to the challenge of unknowable screen sizes with Responsive Webdesign and Mobile First, and we will react to the challenge of unknowable connections with Offline First.
+accept that screens now come in all shapes and sizes, **we'll have to learn that connections can be present or absent, fast or slow, steady or intermittent, free or expensive…** We reacted to the challenge of unknowable screen sizes with Responsive Web design and Mobile First, and we will react to the challenge of unknowable connections with Offline First.